Chapter Five: Special Issues for Merchants

 The basic elements of control are common to most businesses.
 However, the merchandiser must pay special attention to several unique considerations.
 Foremost is asset control.
 Obviously, the retailer has a huge investment in inventory, and that inventory is not easily "isolated."
 As a result, theft and spoilage are all too common.
 Retailers should go to great lengths to protect against these costly events.

 Think, for a moment, about walking through an electronics retail store.
 Upon entering the front door, one may first notice "architecturally pleasing" barricades (like planter boxes or posts) to prevent crash entry.
-Next is a doorman (guard), who perhaps oversees separate entrances and exists, and is responsible for matching receipts to goods leaving the store.
-A horn may blare if a hidden inventory sensor has not been deactivated at check out.
+Next is a doorman (guard), who perhaps oversees separate entrances and exits, and is responsible for matching receipts to goods leaving the store.
+An alarm may sound if a hidden inventory sensor has not been deactivated at check out.

-Purchasing cycle controls are invisible to the customer, but every much as important.
+Purchasing cycle controls are invisible to the customer, but equally as important.
 And, these purchasing controls are pervasive in other non-merchandising businesses as well.
-There is no single, correct process, but the following concepts should be considered:
+There is no single correct process but the following concepts should be considered:

 - Purchases should be initiated only by appropriate supervisory personnel, in accord with budgets or other authorizing plans.

 - The purchasing action should be undertaken by trained purchasing personnel who know how to negotiate the best terms (with full understanding of freight issues, discount issues, and so forth).

 - Purchasing departments should have strong procedural rules, including prohibitions against employees receiving "gifts" and limitations on dealings with related parties.